deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 ## Setup Web-Service

+1. Setup the web service you want to use and add a security group to it with the port you want to use to access it.

 > [!NOTE]
-> Now that we have two separated networks and a security group for the web-service we can set it up.

-1. Create a new vm for the web-service.
-Select Image and flavor as needed, select the additional security group to make the internal service available over port 80, and select the newly created network (e.g. webservice-internal-subnet).

-2. When setting up the internal service, make sure to either use the port in the security group to open the service or to add the port used by the service to the used security group.

-> [!NOTE]
-> The connection to the internal service should always go over the reverse-proxy, so you could also set up another port like 8080 for the internal service.
+> The connection to the web service from the internet should always go over the reverse-proxy, so you could also set up another port like 8080 for the internal service.
 If you do so, make sure to add the port to the security group attached to the vm.

 ## Setup Reverse-Proxy

-1. Use the first vm to install the reverse-proxy.
-Here a setup with nginx will be used.
+1. Setup the reverse-proxy on the other vm, so that web service and reverse proxy are not running on the same vm.
+In this tutorial nginx will be used.

 2. Update your system and install nginx: